ddewaele/node-wheat-blog-template/articles/building-a-node-powered-blog.markdown

 	git fetch origin master:master

-In a setup where you aren't using Github, and you just have a git repo running on your server,

-	cd /home/user/blog
-	git pull git@github.com:creationix/howtonode.org master
-	git push ../howtonode.git

-The complete Github Webhook script is also in the github repository and contains the following code :
+The [complete Github Webhook script](https://github.com/ddewaele/node-wheat-blog-template/blob/master/server/hook.js) is also in the github repository and contains the following code :

 	// create a gith server on port 700